AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Another reason I should just go."
 I said but I didn't get up.

 Benji chuckled.
 "Alex and I met after his mother died.
-We working the same crowd ran into each other in the stupidest ways - telepathically listening to each other and holding a conversation we didn't mean to have from across the room."
+We were working the same crowd and ran into each other in the stupidest ways - telepathically listening to each other and holding a conversation we didn't mean to have from across the room."

 "Alex doesn't do anything by accident."
 I said.